 - ArtBin Solutions XL Craft Storage Box, Item#: 3901AB — If your gift recipient needs a compact and versatile multi-purpose craft supplies organizer, this one is an excellent choice.
 If you’re buying it for a knitter, s/he can use it for storing circular knitting needles, which is one of the main reasons you might want to choose it instead of the popular Hook & Needle Nook mentioned above.
 If your gift recipient doesn’t use circular knitting needles, the Hook & Needle Nook is probably a better choice, as the rigid dividers can make it easier to keep hooks and needles from getting mixed up.

-4. Knitting or Crochet Patterns
+3. Knitting and Crochet Patterns

 Dazzling Crochet Snowflake Patterns — If you need a gift under $20, check out Crochet Snowflakes Step-by-Step as one fantastic possibility.
 If the crafter you’re shopping for would enjoy crocheting snowflakes, this fun pattern book could introduce plenty of inspiration into her (or his) life.
 This is also a great gift to give yourself if you enjoy crocheting, because you can use the patterns to crochet snowflakes for wrapping the gifts you give to others and also for decorating your Christmas tree, mantelpiece, front door, windows, desk at work, holiday table, etc.